google/trillian/docs/storage/storage.md

 through a large tree from the leaves to the root is also bounded.
 For writes the subtree update batches what would be many smaller writes into one larger but manageable one.

-We gain space efficiency by not storing intermediate nodes.
+We gain space efficiency by not storing intermediate nodes (except as noted above for logs and partially full subtrees).
 This is a big saving, especially for log storage.
 It avoids storing entire tree levels, which get very large as the tree grows.
 This adds up to an approx 50% space saving.
 This is magnified further as we store many versions of the tree.
 For the map case things aren't quite as good because multiple subtree revisions need to be stored with the same prefix but only one "leaf" node differing.
 The efficiency of this needs to be determined for large maps.

 #### Subtree Diagrams